 Advantages and Disadvantages of Marketing Concept

-Following are the positive and negative aspects of this marketing philosophy:
+The following are the positive and negative aspects of this marketing philosophy:

-- Customer Satisfaction – One of the notable benefits this marketing idea provide is it helps to achieve better customer satisfaction.
+- Customer Satisfaction – One of the notable benefits this marketing idea provides is it helps to achieve better customer satisfaction.
 Since its main goal is to achieve customer satisfaction it ultimately helps businesses to reach that.

 - Repetitive Buying – It does not focus on one-time selling rather once it provides customer satisfaction it is consistently involved in making customers’ needs relevant products.
 And, it is the fact that when customers are highly satisfied they surely make repetitive business.

 - Increases Market Share – The marketing concept also increases the market share of your business.
-Since customers have been satisfied they certainly present their happy experience with many customers who might or might not be heard of your business – such messages increase your business’s market coverage and share positively.
+Since customers have been satisfied they certainly present their happy experience with many customers who might or might not have heard of your business – such messages increase your business’s market coverage and share positively.

 - Good Public Image – Customers always remember the product or business which is a great source of their satisfaction.

 - Costly – Although this marketing strategy helps to achieve great customer satisfaction it is costly too.
-It emphasizes researching market segments, visiting them, analyzing their situations, and producing products they want which is usually a costly process.
+It emphasizes researching market segments, visiting them, analyzing their situations, and producing the products they want which is usually a costly process.

 - Time-Consuming – All these processes require more time.
 Although customers wait till their desired products are made sometimes due to the more time it takes to manufacture the product customers may get disappointed.